artrepreneur/Zulu/README.md

 pip install -r requirements.txt
 ```

+Linux (required):
+Swap the binaries for pktd, pktwallet and btcctl in the bin directory for linux binaries.
+You can build them from the repo's mentioned above or use these [releases.](https://github.com/pkt-cash/pktd/releases) This is required for linux to work but is optional on mac's.

-Finally, change the permissions of the executables.
+Finally, change the permissions of the binaries.

 ```
 chmod 755 bin/*
 ```

 ## Running PKT Cash Wallet